 The Georgia Prescribed Burning Act (the Act) helps protect the burner from liability when burns are conducted in accordance with the Act.
 While the Act does not prevent individuals from being sued; it does raise the standards of proof required to find an individual liable.
 There are two basic requirements for burning in accordance with the Act:

-- 1. The burn must be conducted under the supervision of an experienced burner who is present on site until the fire is out. - 2.
-The burn must be conducted only after receiving a burn permit from GFC.
+The burn must be conducted under the supervision of an experienced burner who is present on site until the fire is out.